Trump Escalates War Efforts Towards Venezuela; New Book Details Secret Horrors of Factory Farms

 He was a previous ally of the United States.

-Suddenly we decided that he was a drug dealer, flooding American cities with drugs, et cetera, et cetera, killing people.
+Suddenly, we decided that he was a drug dealer, flooding American cities with drugs, et cetera, et cetera, killing people.

-We went to war in Panama, killed a bunch of people, at least 4,000, invaded Panama, took Manuel Noriega to the United States, put them on trial, convicted them, send them to prison for life.
+We went to war in Panama, killed a bunch of people, at least 4,000, invaded Panama, took Manuel Noriega to the United States, put them on trial, convicted them, sent them to prison for life.

 Who benefited from that?